backboneHQ/backbone/README.md

 On backbone, all resources are treated equally.
 Therefore, configurations, plugins, scripts, tools, apps (etc) are versioned & handled in the same matter.

-This project is divided in repos where each repo is responsible for a specific section of the core infrastructure:
+This project is divided in separated repos where each repo is responsible for a specific section of the core infrastructure:
 - [bbase](https://github.com/backboneHQ/bbase)
 - [bsys](https://github.com/backboneHQ/bsys)
 - [bevents](https://github.com/backboneHQ/bevents)